-Each Chair will be evaluated annually by February 15th, by the Dean and Provost on the performance of their administrative duties.
+Each Chair will be evaluated annually by February 15th, by the Dean and Vice President of Academic Affairs on the performance of their administrative duties.
 Faculty will evaluate the Chair using an assessment instrument aligned with the related job duties.
 Evaluations will contain a summative measure of Exceeds Requirements, Meets Requirements, or Does Not Meet Requirements.
-The Provost may decide to remove a Chair who has been evaluated as Does Not Meet Requirements and such removal may not be grieved under the terms of this agreement.
-A replacement will be selected per Section 8.11.2.
+The Vice President of Academic Affairs may decide to remove a Chair who has been evaluated as Does Not Meet Requirements and such removal may not be grieved under the terms of this agreement.
+A replacement will be selected per Section 2 above.

 Section 5 Reassigned Time and Stipend